February 13, 2026

 Part 2

-In part 2, we should find the number of cities reachable in 3 steps starting with a certain city.
+In part 2, we should find the number of cells reachable in over than 1000 steps.

 Link to my solutions